georgep9/mcserver-control/README.md

 # Using Docker Compose with NGINX and Flask

-Control panel for managing the startup and shutdown of Minecraft server.
+Control panel for managing the startup and shutdown of a Minecraft server.

 A Python web application that uses [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to manage an EC2 instance and [paramiko](https://www.paramiko.org/) to run remote shell commands.